Lewis Hamilton to miss Sakhir GP after testing positive for coronavirus

-(CNN)Lewis Hamilton will miss this weekend's Sakhir Grand Prix in Bahrain after testing for Covid-19.
+(CNN)Lewis Hamilton will miss this weekend's Sakhir Grand Prix in Bahrain after testing positive for Covid-19.

 His Mercedes team said that the seven-time Formula One world champion was self-isolating and had only mild symptoms.